 Using a collaborative family lawyer

-Collaborative family lawyers are specially trained solicitors who can help you reach agreement through a series of meetings with your ex-partner.
+Collaborative family lawyers are specially trained solicitors who can help you reach an agreement through a series of meetings with your ex-partner.
 You and your ex-partner will each hire your own collaborative family lawyer.

 - You all sign an agreement not to go to court.

 - Meetings are face-to-face with all four of you present.

 They are not often used when cohabiting couples split up because the costs can be high.

 You can find a collaborative family lawyer: